oceanprotocol/aquarius/README.md

   * `MetadataCreated` event from the `Metadata` smartcontract
     * Reads the events `data` argument, decompresses the metadata json object then runs schema validation before saving it to the database
-  * `LOG_JOIN`, `LOG_EXIT` and `LOG_SWAP` events from the `BPool` smartcontracts
-    * Any of these events is an indication that liquidity and price have changed
-    * The watcher reads the liquidity of each token in the pool and updates the corresponding metadata in the cache.
-This information is added to the metadata to allow sorting and searching by price and/or liquidity volume

 ## Setup
 The following environment variables are required for running Aquarius: